cosmicjs/react-graphql-blog/BestPracticeBlogPost.md

 ## Conclusion:
 Now you know some of the tips, tricks, and techniques we've learnt from using React and GraphQL in several production apps; if you've learnt something, why not [share](https://twitter.com/intent/tweet?text=Building a GraphQL React app: https://cosmicjs.com/blog)

-If you're making a static site, or anything else, with Cosmic JS get in touch on out Slack or Twitter; we'd love to see what you're making.
+If you're making a static site, or anything else, with CosmicJS get in touch on out Slack or Twitter; we'd love to see what you're making.
 This post was written by [Codogo](https://codogo.io), a fresh new digital agency with a passion for creating amazing digital experiences.
-Keep an eye out for our next post, on best practice for making a Cosmic JS site using React and GraphQL.
+Keep an eye out for our next post, on best practice for making a CosmicJS site using React and GraphQL.